Alan Belcher: Karate Combat

 Belcher competed in the 8-man heavyweight tournament July 18, 2025 at Karate Combat 55 and lost to Zac Pauga by technical knockout in the first round.

 Bare-knuckle boxing

 On May 20, 2021 – over five years removed from his MMA retirement and nursing the eye injury – it was announced that Belcher had signed a multi-fight contract with Bare Knuckle Fighting Championship.

 Belcher made his debut against Tony Lopez on August 20, 2021, at BKFC 20.
 He won the fight by unanimous decision.

-He made his sophomore appearance in the sport against Bobo O'Bannon at BKFC Fight Night: Jackson on January 29, 2022.
+He made his sophomore appearance in the sport against Bobo O'Bannon at BKFC Fight Night 5 on January 29, 2022.
 He won the bout via first-round knockout.
 This fight earned him the Knockout of the Night award.

-He then faced Frank Tate at BKFC Fight Night: Jackson 2 on June 11, 2022.
+He then faced Frank Tate at BKFC Fight Night 9 on June 11, 2022.
 He won the bout via first-round knockout.
 This fight earned him another Knockout of the Night award.